Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

-This silde  illustrates the very basic example of embedding Crate-O CrateEditor in any Vue app
+This slide illustrates the very basic example of embedding Crate-O CrateEditor in any Vue app.

 The example shows a Vue Single-File Component (SFC) (*.vue)